 Identity theft is a difficult crime to overcome, however there are a few things you can do to enhance your security.
 Douglas recommends four specific key actions that people can do to lessen their vulnerability to this type of crime:

 Although you can increase your security by performing the previously recommended actions, you are still largely at risk if you lack professional aid.
 Identity theft companies are often the smart way to go when it comes to protecting your identity.
 Reliable identity theft companies offer constant monitoring, instant notifications, recovery options, etc. Having this type of service can help you be aware of potential threats and allows you to have a peace of mind when it comes to your identity protection.
-Finding the right identity theft company may prove difficult, however there are trustworthy online resources like Best Company that can help you locate the company that best fits your identity protection needs.
+Finding the right identity theft company may prove difficult, however there are trustworthy online resources that can help you locate the company that best fits your identity protection needs.